simonmittag/p0d/README.md

 #### exec.logsampling
 ratio between `0.0` and `1.0` of requests to keep when saving results to disk with `-O`

+#### exec.skipInetTest
+skips the general internet speed test.
+Note this is not targetting your URL but the speedtest.net network.

 #### req.method
 http request method, usually one of `GET`, `PUT`, `POST`, or `DELETE`